Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 And what do you put in a French baguette?
 Anything you want.
 Or... nothing at all.

-Historian Steven Laurence Kaplan has written the ultimate guide to French bread: Good Bread is Back, where he talks about the comeback of good French bread and describes pretty much every detail you would ever need to know about the baguette and other French breads.
+In Good Bread is Back, historian Steven Laurence Kaplan talks about the comeback of good French bread and tells you pretty much everything you need to know about the baguette and other French breads.
+Buy it here on Amazon

 • At breakfast, it is used as a 'tartine': you split it open lengthwise and add butter and/or jam; you can then either eat it as is or dunk it into a bowl of café au lait.